Getting Around Town: Tips for Using Public Transportation When Traveling

 The Pros and Cons of Using Public Transportation

-Secondly, taking public transportation is a cleaner, greener way to travel when compared to a private vehicle.
+Secondly, taking public transportation is a cleaner, greener way to travel compared to a private vehicle.
 Hop aboard a subway in the next city you visit and you can feel good about your impact on the environment.

 Public transportation is also a good way to travel with the locals and like the locals.
 You will have a more authentic experience of your destination than you will have if you book a car and driver.
 Lastly, public transportation is almost always much easier on the budget than either hiring a driver and car or renting a car for your trip.